gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="configuration"></a>
 ### Configuration Cache

+The [configuration cache](https://docs.gradle.org/7.5/userguide/configuration_cache.html) improves build time by caching the result of the configuration phase and reusing this for subsequent builds.

 #### Improved configuration cache failure recovery

 In previous Gradle versions, it was possible to leave a configuration cache entry in a